 We take reasonable steps to mitigate against the risk of slavery or human trafficking occurring in our supply chain or in any part of our business.
-We are in the process of formalising an Ethical Trading and Anti-Slavery policy which underpins our commitment to operating ethically and supplements the steps we already take in this regard.
+We have implemented an Ethical Trading and Anti-Slavery policy which underpins our commitment to operating ethically and supplements the steps we already take in this regard.

 In spite of the steps we take, there remains a risk that third-parties and supply chain partners may outsource manufacturing or the provision of services to us without our knowledge or consent, impacting our ability to mitigate against the risk of slavery or human trafficking.
 Where this comes to our attention we will promptly take appropriate steps to ensure this does not expose our business to additional risks.